ethan-ou/vscode-gift/README.md

 To start writing in the GIFT format, create a new file in Visual Studio Code by going to `File > New File`.

-Next, change the language mode of the current file.
+Next, change the language mode of the file.
 Go to the bottom right corner and click on the label `Plain Text`.
 Alternatively, press `CTRL+K` followed by `M` on your keyboard.

 A list of languages will appear in your window.
 Find `Gift` and select it as the file's language.